OPM and Agencies Need to Strengthen Efforts to Identify and Close Mission-Critical Skills Gaps

 Agency Affected: Office of Personnel Management

-Comments: Officials reported that OPM has partnered with the CHCO Council to implement a government-wide set of metrics for use as part of a government-wide benchmarking effort.
-However, it has no plans to coordinate the data collection efforts of agencies' HRstat reviews with the collection efforts of the interagency working group.
-OPM stated that coordinating the data collection was not possible because agencies' HRstat reviews have different goals and collect different types of data than OPM's interagency working group.
-We maintain that action on our recommendation is important because it is likely that the core metrics collected under HRstat could help inform the efforts of the interagency working group and thus reduce duplicative efforts.
+Comments: As of October 2016, officials reported that OPM has partnered with the CHCO Council to implement a government-wide set of metrics for use as part of a government-wide benchmarking effort.
+However, it has no plans to coordinate the data collection efforts of agencies' HRstat reviews with the collection efforts of OPM's and agencies' working groups to identify and address skills gaps.
+OPM stated that coordinating the data collection was not possible because agencies' HRstat reviews have different goals and collect different types of data than the working groups.
+We maintain that action on our recommendation is important because it is likely that the core metrics collected under HRstat could help inform the efforts of the working groups and thus reduce duplicative efforts.
 Moreover, the use of a core set of metrics from agencies' HRstat reviews could aid in monitoring actual progress in closing skills gaps government-wide.